-There are only 68 NCI-designated Cancer Centers in the United States, and 4 of them are in Texas.
-Those four include our own Cancer Therapy & Research Center at UT Health Science Center San Antonio, MD Anderson Cancer Center and the Dan L. Duncan Cancer Center at Baylor College of Medicine in Houston, and UT Southwestern’s Simmons Cancer Center in Dallas.
+There are only 69 NCI-designated Cancer Centers in the United States, and 4 of them are in Texas.
+Those four include our own UT Health Cancer Center, MD Anderson Cancer Center and the Dan L. Duncan Cancer Center at Baylor College of Medicine in Houston and UT Southwestern’s Simmons Cancer Center in Dallas.

 What does NCI-designation mean to patients?

 At an NCI-designated Cancer Center, teams of scientists work with clinicians to translate laboratory discoveries into practical application.
-This teamwork provides them with the tools necessary to uncover more effective ways to diagnose, prevent and treat all types of cancers and places the CTRC among the most elite cancer centers in the country.
+This teamwork provides them with the tools necessary to uncover more effective ways to diagnose, prevent and treat all types of cancers along with the most elite cancer centers in the country.
 The close association with NCI allows these select centers access to information and discoveries through the NCI, as well as provides them access to its pipeline of new, innovative treatment possibilities.

 Every cancer patient is unique, and with that comes unique aspects of each individual’s specific type of tumor.
 While the tumor-fingerprint for each patient is different, they all have one thing in common: they want to live.
 Not only do these patients have the desire to live, but they also expect treatments to be convenient and minimally disruptive to their usual routines, as well as come with minimal side effects.
-At the CTRC, as with most NCI -designated Cancer Centers, access to the latest and potentially most effective drugs and clinical trials helps in allowing these goals to be met effectively.
+Access to the latest and potentially most effective drugs and clinical trials helps in allowing these goals to be met effectively.

-Use of multidisciplinary clinics assist in making treatments convenient for patients, and are employed at the CTRC as well as many other NCI-designated Cancer Centers.
-In a multidisciplinary clinic, the patient meets in one single location with all of the health professionals involved in helping diagnose the cancer, including the medical doctor, surgeon, radiation therapist, nurse, nutritionist, social worker, psychiatrist and other allied health professionals to collectively devise an optimal treatment regimen.
-At the CTRC we treat the cancer and care for the patient.
+Use of multidisciplinary clinics assist in making treatments convenient for patients and are employed at the UT Health Cancer Center as well as many other NCI-designated Cancer Centers.
+In a multidisciplinary clinic, the patient meets in one single location with all of the health professionals involved in helping diagnose cancer, including the medical doctor, surgeon, radiation therapist, nurse, nutritionist, social worker, psychiatrist and other allied health professionals to collectively devise an optimal treatment regimen.
+We treat cancer and care for the patient.